rtablada/eloquent-ember/readme.md

 Use
 ===========
 In your models just extend `Rtablada\EloquentEmber\Model`.
-Also, list all of your relationships in the `with` property on your model.
+Also, list all of your relationships in the `withIds` property on your model.

 Now instead of calling `toArray()` call `toEmberArray()`.